Ray Bradbury’s Magic Cabinet: Why Clutter Clearing is Overrated for Artists

 “I just look around and find what I need and begin.

-I am Ray Bradbury and this is. . .”
+I am Ray Bradbury, and this is. . .”

-He pecks out 12 letters the camera zooms in and we see they spell out:
+He pecks out 12 letters the camera zooms in, and we see they spell out:

 With the audience now captured, the program begins.

-But for me, Bradbury’s offices (and the offices and home museums of other great writers, artists and thinkers I’ve visited around the world for my dissertation) also did me the favor of affirming one particular truth that is rarely spoken of.
+But for me, Bradbury’s offices (and the offices and home museums of other great writers, artists, and thinkers I’ve visited around the world for my dissertation) also did me the favor of affirming one particular truth that is rarely spoken of.

-Certain objects of ours safely house our memories or daydreams.
+Particular objects of ours safely house our memories or daydreams.

-Certain objects of ours harbor our brightest ideas, patiently keeping them safe till we are ready to call upon them.
+Particular objects of ours harbor our brightest ideas, patiently keeping them safe till we are ready to call upon them.

-In fact, having piles of stuff lying about is a proud artistic and intellectual tradition.
+Having piles of stuff lying about is a proud artistic and intellectual tradition.

-Artists, writers and other great thinkers have surrounded themselves with things and used things to think with since before the renaissance.
+Artists, writers, and other great thinkers have surrounded themselves with things and used things to think with since before the renaissance.

-Men (and a few brainy, wealthy women like Isabel D’este) used to have small rooms built inside their bigger rooms with the sole purpose of cram jamming them full of astrolabes, taxidermied alligators, alembic vessels, books and anything else that made their brains jump for joy.
+Men (and a few brainy, wealthy women like Isabel D’este) used to have small rooms built inside their bigger rooms with the sole purpose of cram-jamming them full of astrolabes, taxidermied alligators, alembic vessels, books, and anything else that made their brains jump for joy.

 Our modern term studio is a direct descendant of the Italian word studiolo.

-Wunderkammer is German for “wonder room.”
+And Wunderkammer is German for “wonder room.”

 The first public museums were the result of putting the collections from private studioli and wunderkammern on display in public spaces.

-So if it weren’t for mad stuff-obsessed thinkers and collectors the British Museum and the Met wouldn’t have been born.
+So if it weren’t for mad stuff-obsessed thinkers and collectors, the British Museum and the Met wouldn’t have been born.

 Ray Bradbury is Proof Clutter Clearing is Overrated